Home 相撲 The Way of Sumo

 Number: 8: In a 15-day tournament, everything hinges on this number.

-Kachi-koshi: (8+ Wins) → Promotion to the next division
+Kachi-koshi: (8+ wins) usually leads to promotion on the next banzuke.

 Title Ranks (Sanyaku)